newjersey/navigator.business.nj.gov/content/src/archived-opportunities/nj-zero-emission.md

 industry:
   - All Industries
 ---
-NJ ZIP is a pilot program that provides vouchers to businesses and institutions in the greater Newark, Camden, and New Brunswick areas to support purchases of new, medium-duty zero-emission vehicles.
+NJ ZIP is a pilot program that provides vouchers to businesses and institutions in the greater Newark, Camden, and New Brunswick and Shore areas to support purchases of new, medium-duty zero-emission vehicles.

 **Benefits:** Vouchers up to $100,000 plus bonuses.